By Lisa Occhino

 Nick: And number three: don’t be a dick.
 Seriously, it’s an extremely social industry.
 People talk, people like talking… There are a lot of amazing players out there, and a lot of those amazing players will never be on tours.
 It’s the people that know how to talk to people, and want to talk to people, and want to make friends –

-Amy: Yeah, and that show up on time.
+Amy: Yeah, that and show up on time.
 It’s really crazy, just being nice can get you so far.

 BG: Is there anything you’d like to say to your fans at Berklee and in Boston?